Delibrium/delibrium-postgrest/README.md

  $ psql aula -f permissions.sql

 7. Edit aula.conf accoring to your database name, user, password and jwt secret (the same used on permissions)

+8. Start postgrest using your configuration file:

+ $ postgrest aula.conf